stella3d/Resolink/README.md

 Resolume _can_ send color information over OSC as a single message in a special format, but this isn't supported yet.

-### Current Limitations

-There are some intentional limitations on this initial release, and planned future features.

-1) Sending OSC from Unity to Resolume is _not yet implemented_, but _will be_, sooner rather than later.
-This is because i haven't yet figured out some details of how that should work, and my personal use case is focused on driving Unity from Resolume.

-2) Syncing Unity to the initial state of a Resolume control will be implemented at the same time as general Unity -> Resolume communication.
-Until then, Unity isn't aware of the value for a control until Resolume sends a message for it.

-3) No included runtime UI for configuration or debugging.
-It's intended to use the Editor to set everything up for now.

-### Dependencies

-For now, dependencies are bundled in the package.

-[OscJack](https://github.com/keijiro/OscJack) for handling OSC messages

-For sharing the render to Resolume,

-(on Windows) [KlakSpout](https://github.com/keijiro/KlakSpout), which is an interface to [Spout](http://spout.zeal.co/)

-(on Mac) [KlakSyphon](https://github.com/keijiro/KlakSyphon), which is an interface to [Syphon](http://syphon.v002.info/)

 ### Time Sync